yanis7774/Open-GameFi/stellar-pack/soroban-project/soroban-contracts/README.md

 ## Token contract

 Can be used to create a custom token for operations in main contract.
 Installation is described in main README file.
+This contract can also be used as NFT contract.
+Mint needed amount of tokens, then lock the issuing account to make a limited supply NFT.

 ## Main contract